ray-project/ray/doc/source/data/examples/index.rst

 Examples
 ========

-.. tip:: Check out the Datasets :ref:`User Guide <data_user_guide>` to learn more about Datasets' features in-depth.
+.. tip:: Check out the Datastreams :ref:`User Guide <data_user_guide>` to learn more about Datastream features in-depth.

 .. _data-recipes: